 The Most Popular Famous Poets - Top 50 Poets in Order

-While some of these great writers are our contemporaries, others are classical poets.
+While some of these great writers of poems are our contemporaries, others are classical poets.
 Poetic artists such as William Wordsworth, Langston Hughes, Shel Silverstein, Emily Dickinson, William Shakespeare, Pablo Neruda, Oscar Wilde, Rabindranath Tagore, and many more have left lasting "fingerprints," and their works have been remembered by today's readers.
 See which ones are the most well-known, read, and searched famous poets on PoetrySoup.
 See our 100 Best Poets of All Time list and don't forget to share your comments on this list.

 50 Most Popular Famous Poets

 William Wordsworth is a major English Romantic poet who lived from April 7, 1770 to April 23, 1850 and is considered to be one of the most influential literary figures in modern history, as well as one of the principal intellectuals and writers of the Romantic Movement during the 18th century.

 William Shakespeare was born in April 1564 in Stratford-upon-Avon, England.
 He is one of the world's most highly esteemed writers, and is thought to be the most quoted author in history, second only to the Bible.
 His plays and poems have been studied, analyzed, read, and loved for centuries.

 An Anglo-Irish playwright, novelist, poet, short story writer and Freemason..
 Irish writer playwright and poet

 Emily Dickinson, born on December 10, 1830 in Amherst, Massachusetts, is one of the premier American poets of the 19th century.
 She is an American poetess who died at the age of 56.